atfg/goncalves-lab.github.io/_portfolio/estrus.md

 ## Description
-Organs from the female reproductive tract (FRT) in C57BL/6 mice were sampled.
+Ovary, oviduct, uterus, cervix and vagina of C57BL/6 mice were sampled.
 Experimental timepoints were 3 months old mice across all four estrus phases, pregnant (decidualized) and aged (18 months, acyclic) mice.
-A total of 483,611 cells were sequenced using the 10X Chromium Gene Expression technology.
+A total of 483,611 cells were sequenced using 10X Chromium Gene Expression technology.

 ## Data exploration app:
 <a href="https://cancerevolution.dkfz.de/estrus/">https://cancerevolution.dkfz.de/estrus</a>